Question: Help! I’ve been watching the webcam and I can’t see all the babies! Did one of them fall out of the nest? Help!

 If you want to see where the Pitt peregrines when they walk out of camera view, come to Schenley Plaza for Fledge Watch.

-5 Responses to “Question: Did one of the babies fall from the nest?”
+5 thoughts on “Chicks: Did one of the babies fall from the nest?”